Rene Cayetano: Death

 Cayetano peacefully died from the complications of abdominal cancer and liver cancer on June 25, 2003, at his home in Ayala Alabang, Muntinlupa.
 He is buried at the Garden of Memories Memorial Park in his hometown of Pateros.
 In 2005, the school "Senator Renato "Companero" Cayetano Memorial Science and Technology High School" was built in memory of him.

 Legacy

+Several educational institutions were named after Cayetano.